Nights in Our House

 In the almost two years I have lived here however, it has remained cold and empty, and fewer than three people have come through the door in all that time.

-A year ago, I fell deeply in love, and I set about decorating this place, hoping that the man I loved would come here, and even if just for a few days or weeks at a time, this would be our home together, and he would fill it with happiness, and laughter, and the warmth of our love.
+A year ago, I fell deeply in love, and I set about decorating this house.
+I had plenty of plans, from repainting the walls and installing an air conditioner (possibly with help from Chattanooga AC installation companies) to remodeling "our" bedroom.
+The plans I had drawn out were geared toward the hope that the man I loved would come here, and even if just for a few days or weeks at a time, this would be our home together, and he would fill it with happiness, and laughter, and the warmth of our love.

 Now that I know he will never come here, I hate this place and every thing in it.
 This place where the dreams I shared with him were birthed and have died, I hoped to call home with him has become my prison, and all I want is to get as far away from here as I possibly can, but I can't.